Adaptive Experimental Design Using Shrinkage Estimators: SURE and Candidate Estimators

 as the number of units assigned to treatment $k$.

 As discussed in Section~\ref{sec:intro}, we operate in the potential outcomes framework \citep{rubin1974estimating}, and assume units are sampled i.i.d. from a super-population.
-We also make the standard Stable Unit Treatment Value Assumption \citep[SUTVA;][]{rubin1980randomization}, such that we observe outcomes
+We also make the standard Stable Unit Treatment Value Assumption \citep[SUTVA;][]{rubin1980randomization}, meaning there is no interference across units and no hidden versions of the treatments.
+Under SUTVA, we observe outcomes

 for each individual $i$.